ashish735/WatchDog/README.md

 # WatchDog
-git push origin master:<branch you are pushing to>
+git push origin master:"branch you are pushing to"